haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/cli/dev_update-magento.md

   - Setup
 ---

 This topic discusses how a contributing developer can update the Magento application without reinstalling it.
-To perform an upgrade if you're *not* a contributing developer, see <a href="{{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html">Updating the Magento application and components</a>.
+To perform an upgrade if you're *not* a contributing developer, see <a href="{{ page.baseurl }}/comp-mgr/bk-compman-upgrade-guide.html">Updating the Magento application and 组件</a>.

 To update the Magento software if you're a contributing developer:

-1. Log in to your Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a>.
+1. Log in to your Magento server as, or switch to, the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento文件系统所有者</a>.
 3. Save any changes you made to `composer.json` because the following steps will overwrite it:

 		cd <your Magento install dir>